vladsel/ATM-parallel-programming/README.md

 by the amount of money in the client's Y account and, if X<Y, makes a withdrawal attempt certain banknotes in denominations of 1, 2, 5, 10, 20, 50, 100 hryvnias.
-The values of X and Y are random numbers The initial number of bills of different denominations in the ATM given by the student.
+The values of X and Y are random numbers The initial number of bills of different denominations in the ATM given by the developer.
 If amount X is to be disbursed, the program determines whether you can pay this amount with currently available bills.
 If so - money is issued (the number of bills available in the ATM is also adjusted of the corresponding denomination), if not - the ATM reports a refusal.